bbradfield/brad-stata/README.md

 Stata packages developed by bbradfield

 ## Packages
-**bradmean** - Computes multiple independent means in a single table
-**bradbook** - Creates a cleaner codebook for export to Word
+**bradsuite** - Installs all the following brad commands at once **bradbook** - Creates a cleaner codebook for export to Word **bradmean** - Computes multiple independent means in a single table

 ## Install
-To install in Stata13+, copy and paste the following code:
+To install in Stata14+, copy and paste the following code:
 ```
 . net install <package>, from(https://raw.github.com/bbradfield/brad-stata/master/) replace
 ```